sbarbari/voltha-perf-base/PITCHME.md

 The following packages were used to perform the different test scenarios.
-All VOLTHA images were retrieved from the voltha docker hub repository, aside from the voltha/voltha-voltha image which was modified as explained in `Installation Details / Disable Alarms and Performance Metrics`.
+All VOLTHA images were retrieved from the voltha docker hub repository, aside from the voltha/voltha-voltha image which was modified as explained in `5.3 Disable Alarms and Performance Metrics`.

 ---